KMKelleher/tbhm/09_Privlege_Logic_Transport.md

 ## Transport

-Most security concerned sites will enable HTTPs.
+Most security concerned sites will enable HTTPS.
 It’s your job to ensure they’ve done it *EVERYWHERE*.
 Most of the time they miss something.

 Examples:
 - Sensitive images transported over HTTP